jgreathouse9/FDIDTutorial/StataVignette.md

 # ```fdid``` for Stata Users

-I've already covered the basics of the algorithm in [the Python vignette](https://github.com/jgreathouse9/FDIDTutorial/blob/main/Vignette.md), so I will not repeat myself.
+I've already covered the basics of the algorithm in [the Python vignette](https://github.com/jgreathouse9/FDIDTutorial/blob/main/Vignette.md), so I will not repeat myself regarding the basic algorithm and theory.
 This note simply demonstrates how to use FDID for Stata 16 and up.
 No special commands are needed to use ```fdid```.

 First we install ```fdid``` and its help file into Stata like

 ```stata
 net inst fdid, from("https://raw.githubusercontent.com/jgreathouse9/FDIDTutorial/main") replace
 ```
 We can get the datasets I include like
 ```stata
 net get fdid, all
 ```
 # HCW

 The one we're replicating here is [the HCW dataset](https://doi.org/10.1002/jae.1230).
 We begin by importing the data